Complete Guide to Home Cell Signal Boosters

 - The cellular amplifier doesn’t have enough power for the size of your house.
 If you expect to fill a 3,000-square-foot home with a usable cell signal, you’ll need a cell signal booster that’s designed to cover that much area.
 Be sure that your coverage expectations line up with the specifications of the system you buy.

 - The amplifier boosts the wrong frequencies.
 Make certain that the booster you purchase amplifies the frequencies your carrier is using in your area.
-For example, there are no consumer boosters that amplify AT&T’s band 30 (2300 MHz) or T-Mobile’s band 71 (600 MHz).
-(Check out this table to see what frequencies are amplified by cellular boosters.)
+For example, currently there are no consumer boosters that amplify AT&T’s band 30 (2300 MHz) or T-Mobile’s band 71 (600 MHz).
+(See this table to find out which frequencies are amplified by cellular boosters.)

 Should I buy a 3G signal booster?